wezleytsai/wezleytsai.github.io/_posts/2015-07-05-get-better-markdown-syntax-highlighting-in-st3.md

 ## Alternatives ##

-If Markdown Light does not suit your tastes, you can follow the same procedure above to associate any color theme with Markdown support with .md files.
-One possible alternative is [Markdown Extended][markdown extended], which is the Monokai theme with Markdown support.
+If Markdown Light does not suit your tastes, you can follow the same procedure above to associate any Markdown color theme with .md files.
+One possible alternative is [Markdown Extended][markdown extended], which uses the Monokai color theme with Markdown support.
 Another is [Afterglow][afterglow].